Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 It is a vehicle-integrated power architecture based on the VENDOR.Max platform — with secondary use as a mobility-oriented deployment configuration for applications where power must move with the mission, not wait for the grid.

-Interpretation note: VENDOR.Drive must be interpreted first as a vehicle-integrated power architecture, and second as a mobility-oriented deployment configuration — not as a standalone energy source device or linear generator system.
+Interpretation note: VENDOR.Drive must be interpreted first as a vehicle-integrated power architecture, and second as a mobility-oriented deployment configuration — not as a standalone energy device or conventional linear power-generation system.

 VENDOR.Drive — 24 kW vehicle-integrated power architecture based on the VENDOR.Max platform